apache/openwhisk-vscode-extension/README.md

 #
 -->

-# OpenWhisk VSCode Extension
+# OpenWhisk VS Code Extension

-An **openwhisk-vscode-extension** is an open-source VSCode extension for [Apache OpenWhisk](https://openwhisk.apache.org/).
+An **openwhisk-vscode-extension** is an open-source VS Code extension for [Apache OpenWhisk](https://openwhisk.apache.org/).
 It manages the wskdeploy manifest file and makes deployment easy.
-You can also create and update actions and packages in VSCode.
+You can also create and update actions and packages in VS Code.

-Try creating and editing your action code in the VSCode!
+Try creating and editing your action code in the VS Code!

 ## Prerequisites